aamrits/frontend-interview-questions/react-concepts.md

 #### Q12
 ### 💥 Comparing Pure Components and Higher Order Components (HOC) in React

-**Pure Components**
-A Pure Component is a type of React component that implements a shallow comparison on the component's props and state to decide whether the component should re-render.
+A **Pure Component** is a type of React component that implements a shallow comparison on the component's props and state to decide whether the component should re-render.
 It extends React.PureComponent instead of React.Component.

 **Characteristics:**
 - Shallow Comparison: A Pure Component performs a shallow comparison of the current and previous props and state.
 If there are no changes, the component does not re-render.